Where to Donate Without Rummage?

 - Humble Design accepts donations of a wide range of gently used furniture and household goods, which they use to furnish homes for clients of local homeless and abuse shelters who are emerging from homelessness.
 Donations accepted Monday, Tuesday, and Friday, 9 a.m.–1:30 p.m., at 431 W. Pershing Road on the second floor of the U-haul Building.
 It’s suggested you contact Betsy Harootyan or Carrie Hoza when you are on your way.
 Also, for a minimum donation of $100, they offer scheduled furniture pickups in Chicago, Evanston, Wilmette, Winnetka, Northbrook, Kenilworth, and Highland Park on Thursdays between 9:30 a.m.–1:30 p.m.
 Check the website for lists of what they do and don’t accept and to make a furniture pickup request.
 Humble Design is one of the church’s Outreach Agencies.

-- Sister Sales Estate Sales: If you’re downsizing or managing the estate of a loved one, please know that Kenilworth Union is partnering with Sister Sales for those who wish to have a conducted estate sale with the proceeds donated to the Church Outreach fund.
+- Sister Sales Estate Sales: If you’re downsizing or managing the estate of a loved one, please know that Kenilworth Union is partnering with Sister Sales for those who wish to have a conducted estate sale with the proceeds (or a portion of the proceeds) donated to the Church Outreach Fund.
 Sales can be conducted at any time throughout the year.
 Sister Sales is an estate sale company owned and operated by long time church members, Traci Groff, and Dene Hillinger.
 Please contact Traci Groff for details.

 - North Shore Exchange: People with high-end furniture and women’s clothing and accessories to donate can generate money for Outreach by placing their items with North Shore Exchange, a charitable resale shop which will credit half the sale price to Rummage upon request.
 The Exchange donates its share of the proceeds (after expenses) to charity as well.